plurai-ai/intellagent/docs/how-it-works.md

 # How Chat-Agent-Simulator works

-Chat-Agent-Simulator (CHAS) operates through a sophisticated AI pipeline powered by Large Language Models (LLMs) and Langraph agents.
+IntellAgent operates through a sophisticated AI pipeline powered by Large Language Models (LLMs) and Langraph agents.
 This document outlines the step-by-step optimization process flows.

 ## Pipeline Overview